 Alicia joined the BCNN Lab in 2015.
 She received her undergraduate degree in Kinesiology at Eastern Illinois University in 2016.
 Alicia’s main research interests are physical activity, fitness, nutrition and their combined impact on mental health and cognitive function.
 Alicia’s current research projects are diverse and focus on either the effects of fluid modulation on cognitive control, the impact of nutrition on the health of individuals diagnosed with Multiple Sclerosis, or the effects of exercise and nutrition on low SES women living within Illinois.
 She looks forward to completing her MS at UIUC while continuing to investigate how the body responds to nutrition and exercise.

-Morgan Curran graduated from Illinois Institute of Technology in May 2012 with a bachelor’s degree in Biology.
+Morgan Chojnacki graduated from Illinois Institute of Technology in May 2012 with a bachelor’s degree in Biology.
 She worked as a chemist for a year and a food specification specialist for two years before joining the BCNN lab.
 She is beginning her second year in the Division of Nutritional Sciences master’s degree program.
 Morgan’s main research interests are the impact of nutrition, body composition, and early life on cognitive function.
 Her current research focuses on early life nutritional effects on macular pigment accumulation in the eye and cognitive control in 8 to 11 year olds.
-Morgan hopes to complete her dietetic internship next year to become a registered dietitian working in the pediatric clinical nutrition setting.
+Morgan is currently completing the dietetic internship and hopes to work in the pediatric clinical nutrition setting.
 The FITKids and RETLU studies are ongoing components of Morgan’s MS thesis project.

 Caitlyn Edwards received her Bachelors in Nutrition and Dietetics with a minor in Psychology from New York University in 2012.
 After college she ran a kids cooking school and worked in kitchens around the country before joining the BCNN lab.
 Caitlyn’s main research interests are the impact of dietary choices on mental health and cognitive functioning.
 Caitlyn is currently working on many projects looking at the interactions between BMI, diet, and cognitive functioning, Caitlyn’s main project is an Avocado Supplementation study aimed at examining the effects of avocado consumption on visceral adiposity and glycemic control.